 - Based on the above answers, you can determine if your project is worth undertaking.

 #6 Construction Budget

 If your project is simple, maybe your preliminary work with a contractor will be enough to suffice.
 However, if you are undertaking something more substantial, you will need to put together a scope-of-work checklist showing all the major elements of the job.
 Typically, a General Contractor can assist with this.
 Make sure you don’t forget these often-overlooked budget items:

-e.
-Floor preparation (floors may need some preliminary leveling prior to installing new finishes)
+- Floor preparation (floors may need some preliminary leveling before installing new finishes)

-At Calusa Kitchen and Bath, we pride ourselves on detailed and precise planning and budgeting.
-We believe that the more thorough we are during the budgeting and pre-construction phase, the more efficient, effective and affordable the project will be.
+At Calusa Kitchen and Bath, we pride ourselves on detailed and precise planning, budgeting, and providing budget renovation tips.
+We believe that the more thorough we are during the budgeting and pre-construction phase, the more efficient, effective, and affordable the project will be.
 And that’s how we create happy and satisfied customers.